caret-left caret-right file-pdf search

 Are residents allowed to leave their apartments?

-Residents are allowed to leave their apartments.
 In accordance with CDC, Wisconsin Department of Health Services and local health department guidelines, residents who test positive for COVID-19 will need to self-isolate in their rooms for the protection of others at the community.

 What precautionary measures has Regency taken to try to protect residents, employees and visitors?